madelineleclair/tetris/README.md

 ## Technologies and Libraries
   Tretris will be implemented using the following technologies:
   * JavaScript for game logic.
-  * Canvis to draw the pieces and board
+  * Canvas or easel.js to draw the pieces and board
   * Webpack to bundle everything together

 ## File Structure